plone/documentation/docs/install/install-from-packages.md

 The hardware requirements below give a rough estimate of the minimum hardware setup needed for a Plone server.

 A single Plone installation is able to run many Plone sites.
-You may host multiple Plone sites on the same server.

 -   Installation of the Plone backend and Classic UI frontend requires a minimum of 256 MB of RAM and 2GB of disk swap space.
 -   Installation of the Volto frontend requires a minimum of 2GB of RAM.